f18m/cmonitor/README.md

 - [netdata](https://github.com/netdata/netdata): a web application targeting monitoring of large clusters
 - [collectd](https://collectd.org/): a system statics collection daemon (not much container-oriented though)
 - [metrics-server](https://github.com/kubernetes-sigs/metrics-server): the Kubernetes official metric server (Kubernetes only)
+- [process-exporter](https://github.com/ncabatoff/process-exporter): an utility to export generic processes' stats to Prometheus

 Almost all of these are very complete solutions that allow you to monitor swarms of containers, in real time.
 The downside is that all these projects require you to setup an infrastructure (usually a time-series database) that collects